 Non-Clinical Classes for Other Groups

 Simultaneously, we each have been adapting the MBCT approach for non-clinical groups.
 Sandra has piloted non-clinical MBCT classes with a Christian spiritual emphasis, working with local churches, including Trinity Episcopal Church in St Charles and St Martin’s Episcopal Church in Ellisville.
-She leads Living Mindfully in Christ, an 8 week class aimed at reducing fear and worry to strengthen participants’ spiritual life.
+She leads Living Mindfully, an 8 week class aimed at reducing fear and worry to strengthen participants’ spiritual life.

 She also leads an online class at MeditationChapel.org, an online meditation chapel where 3000+ people from diverse faith traditions worldwide in more than 40 meditation groups meet weekly to meditate using Zoom videoconferencing.
 Her class, Meditation:Awakening to Thoughts & Emotions, is an 8-week class aimed at increasing mindfulness of thoughts and emotions to strengthen participants’ spiritual life.

 Sunyata has been focusing on MBCT with an emphasis on body awareness.
 She’s been leading classes, retreats and workshops at yoga studios, including XXXX, XXXX, XXXX, since 20xx.
 These bring together her credentials and experience as a trauma-informed yoga teacher with MBCT.